Metricstream Logo

 With clear risk categories, decision-makers gain a map of the organization’s risk landscape.
 This structured view allows for more strategic and informed decision-making, ensuring that all potential impacts are considered.

 The different types of risks include operational, financial, strategic, compliance, and reputational risks.
-These categories allow for targeted risk management, ensuring organizations address specific risks effectively.
+These categories allow for targeted risk management, ensuring organizations address each risk effectively.

 Below are the main categories of risk categories organizations adhere to while managing risks: